A Little Bit About Me:

 Today I help other people create that same connection through writing their life-stories.
 This is done in a variety of ways, but the end result is the same:

-Another way I can help you share your stories is through coaching you through the writing process.
+Another way I can help you share your stories is by coaching you through the writing process.
 If you need help writing your own book, life-story, or memoir, I can customize a program for you to include consultations, manuscript reviews, writing prompts and publishing ideas.
 The best way to find out more info is to drop me a note on my contact page.
 I'd love to visit with you about your project.

 I'm also available to speak for your group about the power of writing your story or lead an interactive workshops on life-story writing.